Tel Aviv Tel Aviv, Israel Travel Guide

 Jewish holidays (Passover, Sukkot) also see elevated prices and demand.

-An International Driving Permit (IDP) along with your home country's driver's license is required.
+An International Driving Permit (IDP) along with your home country's driver'a driving license is required.
 The minimum age for rental is typically 21-24, sometimes with a young driver surcharge.
 Roads are well-maintained and signposted in Hebrew, English, and Arabic.
 Drive on the right side of the road.
 GPS is useful for navigation.
 Consider a Smartphone car mount.

 Check visa requirements for Jordan well in advance.
 Crossing procedures can take time.